 The most important thing your friends can do to help you get your reward is to enroll using your referral code or referral URL and maintain an active account with CleanChoice Energy.

-Yes, the people who you refer are eligible for a one-time $25 enrollment reward after they successfully enroll on service.
+Yes, the people who you refer are eligible for a one-time $25 VISA gift card enrollment reward after they successfully enroll.

 The reward is earned when your friend enrolls (is successfully processed by CleanChoice Energy and the utility).
-You should receive your reward 6-8 weeks from the date they enroll.
-We send rewards every two weeks, so the turnaround time is quite short!
+You should receive your reward six to eight weeks from the date their enrollment is approved by their utility.

 Sign in to you referral account and click on "Check Status".
 You’ll be able to see the status of all of the people you’ve sent a referral email.